Reconciliation Action Plan

 Our Reflect RAP acknowledges the work we have done so far but also outlines how we will progress our existing support of Aboriginal and Torres Strait Islander peoples.
 Our RAP will be implemented through changes to policies, but most importantly, it will be firmly embedded into our day-to-day operations.

-- Increase and enhance access to, and outcomes for, our service for Aboriginal and Torres Strait Islander people
+- increasing and enhancing access to our services for Aboriginal and Torres Strait Islander peoples

-- Ensure the services we offer to Aboriginal and Torres Strait Islander people are provided in the most effective and appropriate manner, based on a clear understanding of their needs and cultural practices
+- ensuring the services we offer to Aboriginal and Torres Strait Islander peoples are provided in the most effective and appropriate way, based on our growing understanding of their needs and cultural practices

-- Increase our staff awareness and understanding of Aboriginal and Torres Strait Islander cultures and the issues they face, in order to improve the services we provide to consumers
+- increasing EWON staff awareness, understanding and acceptance of Aboriginal and Torres Strait Islander cultures and the issues they face

-- Enhance our work with Aboriginal and Torres Strait Islanders by expanding our stakeholder networks, building partnerships and collaborating with organisations that work with communities.
+- enhancing our work with Aboriginal and Torres Strait Islander peoples by expanding our stakeholder networks, building partnerships and collaborating with organisations that work with communities across New South Wales.

 We will build on our existing work to establish new initiatives that work towards reconciliation by promoting respect and creating equal opportunities for Aboriginal and Torres Strait islander peoples.